Dept. of Telecommunications.

 waterman 'at' indiana.edu

 My research and teaching interests center on economics of the media, and more generally on the economics of information.
 Most of my courses and research work have a policy or a business strategy focus.
-Among my recent research topics are ownership and market structure in the cable television industry, the economics of the movie industry, network neutrality and vertical integration, and the efficiency of using electronically accessed reading resources in college courses.
+Among my recent research topics are economics of the online video industry, ownership and market structure in cable television, the economics of the movie industry, network neutrality and vertical integration, and the efficiency of using electronically accessed reading resources in college courses.

 - T421: Economics of Communication Industries

 - T422: Business Applications in Telecommunications

 - Guide for Graduate Students: How to arrange committee meetings

 David Waterman is Professor in the Department of Telecommunications at Indiana University, Bloomington.
 His research and teaching interests center on economics of media, and more generally on the economics of information.
 He is author of Hollywood's Road to Riches (2005, Harvard University Press) and co-author of Vertical Integration in Cable Television (1997; MIT Press) with Andrew A. Weiss.
 His articles on market structure and public policy toward the media, the economics of motion picture production and distribution, and other topics have appeared in a wide range of economic and communications journals, and edited books.